02: in lands akin to yours - SS19

 that you were full of wonder

-Around the same time I met Yazan at an Afikra salon discussion in London.
+Around the same time last year I met Yazan Kopty at an Afikra salon discussion in London.
 These are salons organized to reignite curiosity in the Arab world and its culture.
-I found out that Yazan was going through the process of doing archive work through his Imagining the Holy, a research project supported by grants from the National Geographic Society and AFAC (all images belong to the National Geographic Society).
-I became entranced by the project’s Instagram account, a window into pre-1948 Palestine, which itself has become a contested space.
-He was building it as a project that would serve as a documentation of the Palestinian Identity, a population that existed and lived in its homeland for centuries, and that cannot be erased.
+I found out that Yazan was going through the process of doing archive work through his Imagining the Holy, a research project supported by grants from the National Geographic Society and AFAC.
+I became entranced by the project’s Instagram account (all images belong to the National Geographic Society), a window into pre-1948 Palestine, which itself has become a contested space.
+He was building it as a project that would serve as a documentation of the Palestinian Identity, a population that existed and lived in its homeland for centuries.
+It is a project working against erasure.

-I started to focus in on particular photos and began my design process for ‘in lands akin to yours’ there.
+I started to focus in on particular photos that struck me and began my design process for ‘in lands akin to yours’ there.
 It is an extension of the work I started with Zero One, reimagining Arab traditions for the modern world.

 In this collection, I am working on actively undoing the work of erasure.
-Each piece emerged from the deep study of a particular archival photo from pre-1948 Palestine.
+Each piece emerged from the study of a particular archival photo from pre-1948 Palestine.
 The choice of fabric was informed by elements that also are rooted in the land.
+You can head over to my Instagram to see which images in particular I was influenced by.

 All fabrics are 100% Italian and Belgian linen and 100% Spanish cotton.